BruceCodesGithub/yarsaw/README.md

 Make sure to read the docs at [https://namantech.me/yarsaw](https://namantech.me/yarsaw/).

 ## Contributing
-To contribute, fork this repo, make your changes, then start a Pull Request
+To contribute, fork the repo, make your changes, then start a Pull Request in the repo.

 ## To-Do